-Since 1999, FES has been in charge of providing wildlife management for the busiest airport in Canada.
-To achieve this task, FES responds to all related wildlife problems based on Section III of the Canadian Aviation Regulations (CARs).
+Since 1999, FALCON has been in charge of providing wildlife management for the busiest airport in Canada.
+To achieve this task, we respond to all related wildlife problems based on Section III of the Canadian Aviation Regulations (CARs).

-FES provides all training related to wildlife management including those for civilian operation managers and for safety officers.
+Along with our regular activities, FALCON also provides training related to wildlife management including those for civilian operation managers and for safety officers.

 TPIA has five runways and an annual movement of over 400,000 aircraft.
 It has taken a proactive and environmentally friendly approach to dealing with various types of birds and mammals, both on and off the airport property.
 For this reason, the airport authority is contacted by various airports around the world on dealing with complex wildlife issues.